xparq/Out_of_Nothing/README.md

-﻿Still just the simple SFML trial project started for a) learning the lib, b) hopefully distilling a simple framework/toolkit for developing apps that need this sort of game-like 2D platform, c) even more vaguely: perhaps actually developing something interesting out of it -- but now I'm full of fascinating ideas to explore, as soon as I get through some boring/daunting architectural design + low-level tech parts first.
+Still just the simple SFML trial project started for a) learning the lib, b) learning how to architect around frame-based low-level graphics (typical for games, anims., visual sims. etc.), c) hopefully distilling a simple framework/toolkit for developing apps that need this sort of a platform, d) even more vaguely: perhaps actually developing something interesting out of it -- but now I'm full of fascinating ideas to explore, as soon as I get through some boring/daunting architectural design + low-level tech parts first.
 You can't wait! ;)

 ![screenshot](asset/image/screenshot_6000_zoomout_2.png)